Starfleet Voyages: Star Ship Rules

 "Starflight" was a simple game of starship conflict.
 Since the "Landing Party" characters must travel to strange planets to have adventures, and since travel (not to mention many of the adventures) involve contact with potentially hostile nonhuman groups, these rules were a necessary part of the campaign.
 The gamemaster was expected to generate a random star-map on graph paper, using three-dimensional coordinates.
 Given the map, the distances between all the different systems were calculated by the application of the Pythagorean Theorem, the type of star and number of planets and their type was rolled or assigned, and one star was assigned as an advanced base for the exploring Federation ships.

 Conflict occurred when the Federation's ships met those of a hostile non-human race.
 Each starfaring race may use only certain specific ship designs, and these were rated for power, speed capability, defensive screens, and weapons.
 The ship player must allocate the output of the ship's power source to those ship functions deemed most useful at the given moment.
 There is usually not enough power to move at top speed with full defensive screens while shooting every weapon on board.
 When warships shoot weapons, the players roll percentile dice and modify the results to determine damage.
 Damage varies with the type of weapon involved, and is assigned to specific systems on the target spaceships.
 There was no way for individual characters, no matter how well skilled, to influence the performance of their starship in a space battle.

 Reception

 William A. Barton reviewed Starfleet Voyages in The Space Gamer No. 63.
 Barton commented that "If you own the Heritage Star Trek rules, Star Patrol, and the SFBA, I see no reason to waste [the money] on the couple of pages of new material in Starfleet Voyages.
 Even if you don't have all or any of the three, unless you just have to have every Star Trek-related game in print, I'd still recommended passing on this one and going the extra amount for the FASA Star Trek game."

+Anders Swenson reviewed Starfleet Voyages for Different Worlds magazine and stated that "I did not find the rules particularly satisfying.
+I like my adventures set in a broader civilized context than the space navy, and I would certainly find the prospect of an endless series of planetary exploration scenarios to be dull.
+I also feel that the game mechanics are much too specialized toward combat and weapons use.
+There are many other science fiction games on the market that do a better job."